The reason

 … and it yeild this error

 Sorry, you can’t have a CNAME on the root domain.
 It violates RFC, will break things, and probably cause your own personal space time to collapse in on itself.
-You probably want to use an ALIAS record instead.

 A quick search show that hanasou.dev is a root domain, so we should make it a A record instead, it makes sense to me root domain should link to some exact IP address.